ptrimmel/bashlib/README.md

 ### Option parsing:

-You may define `getopt` style options for the script and if you declare a function to receive such options through the frame work you can implement option parsing very easily.
+You may define `getopt` style options for the script and if you declare a function to receive such options through the framework you can implement option parsing very easily.

 ```sh
 #!/usr/bin/env bash